jmrr/phd_thesis/Viva/preparation.md

 #### Complex descriptors:
-1. DAISY: THe DAISY descriptor is an algorithm that converts local image regions into low dimensional invariant descriptors which can be used for matching and classification.
+1. DAISY: The DAISY descriptor is an algorithm that converts local image regions into low dimensional invariant descriptors which can be used for matching and classification.
 It can be applied densely or applied to patches extracted around interest points.